 Another benefit to women truck drivers is that the trucking industry likes to promote within.
 Women who start off in truck driving may eventually work in positions other than driving.
 Women have the opportunity to be involved in dispatch, sales, marketing, recruiting, management and owning their own fleet.

 Being a female truck driver in a predominantly male industry presents its own unique set of issues and circumstances.
-To avoid uncomfortable situations, women truck drivers should follow these steps:
+To avoid uncomfortable situations, women and men truck drivers should follow these steps:

 CDL Training Today knows that women make great professional truck drivers and would like to increase the opportunities for women in the trucking industry.
 Fill out our quick form at the top of this page for more information!